fallen-icarus/cardano-swaps/README.md

 Cardano-Swaps achieves batcher/router-free scalability *with* delegation control via a novel combination of user-controlled script addresses and Beacon Tokens (both are expanded upon below).

 ### Programmable Swaps
-Programmable Swaps are a more promising design choice than liquidity pools.
-They were first proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), although there is no mention of giving users *full* delegation control over their assets.
-In essence, programmable swaps are simply locked UTxOs guarded by a user's own script address.
-They may be used as inputs, if and only if the resulting TX outputs adhere to the swap logic of the script address.
+First proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), programmable swaps are a more promising design choice than liquidity pools.
+Swaps are simply UTxOs that may be consumed if and only if the resulting TX outputs satisfy the input script's demand.
+Since each swap is atomic and explicitly defined, in aggregate they are the optimal expression of (intra)market sentiment.
+By fragmenting swaps across many user-controlled addresses, delegation control is maintained.
 This design pattern scales naturally, since there must be at *least* as many swap addresses as there are users.

 The challenge now becomes one of indexing: how do users differentiate each others' swap addresses from all other addresses on Cardano, without relying on a centralized indexer/router?
 This is where Beacon Tokens come into play.

 ### Beacon Tokens
 Beacon Tokens are a (WIP) native token standard that "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
 They enable cardano-swaps users to designate their script addresses as "swappable", such that they stand out in sea of other addresses.
 DDOS/bloat prevention is achieved by carefully marrying Beacons' minting policies with scripts' spending policies.
-This is expanded upon in the Specification section below.
+This is expanded upon in the [Specification section](#specification) below.

 :note: the novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
 More on this in the Beacon Token CIP (**LINK HERE**)